JuliaAttic/CUDNN.jl/README.md

 the loss function and dJ/dy is the gradient of the loss function with respect to y.

-`cudnnConvolutionBackwardFilter(src::CudaArray, diff::CudaArray,
+`cudnnConvolutionBackwardFilter(src::AbstractCudaArray, diff::AbstractCudaArray,
-grad::CudaArray)` Given src=x and diff=dJ/dy, this function computes
+grad::AbstractCudaArray)` Given src=x and diff=dJ/dy, this function computes
 and returns grad=dJ/dw.

-`cudnnConvolutionBackwardData(filter::CudaArray, diff::CudaArray,
+`cudnnConvolutionBackwardData(filter::AbstractCudaArray, diff::AbstractCudaArray,
-grad::CudaArray)` Given filter=w and diff=dJ/dy, this function
+grad::AbstractCudaArray)` Given filter=w and diff=dJ/dy, this function
 computes and returns grad=dJ/dx.

 ## Bias

-`cudnnAddTensor(bias::CudaArray, src::CudaArray)` adds the values in
+`cudnnAddTensor(bias::AbstractCudaArray, src::AbstractCudaArray)` adds the values in
 the bias tensor to the src tensor.
 The dimensions n,w,h of the bias tensor must be 1 and the dimension c of the two tensors must match.
 There are other modes of operation specified by the mode keyword argument documented in the C library reference.
 The default mode is compatible with `cudnnConvolutionBackwardBias`.

-`cudnnConvolutionBackwardBias(src::CudaArray, [dest::CudaArray])`
+`cudnnConvolutionBackwardBias(src::AbstractCudaArray, [dest::AbstractCudaArray])`
 Given src=dJ/dy this function computes and returns dest=dJ/db.
 It is assumed that there is a single scalar bias for each channel, i.e. the same number is added to every pixel of every image for that channel